MaryamZi/BalWebhooks/readme.md

 4. [pure-ballerina](pure-ballerina) - this sample looks at a pure Ballerina usecase where the "webhook" is registered for a Ballerina service, and the "webhook listener" is also a Ballerina service

-5. [websub](websub) - this sample looks at a WebSub subscription/subscriber in Ballerina
+5. [websub](websub) - this sample looks at a WebSub subscription/subscriber in Ballerina along with a simple webhook-manager (hub) which accepts subscription requests and does the verification of intent for pending subscription requests.